List of places called Bristol

 This is a list of places named Bristol, which includes items such as population centres, islands and geographical features.
 There are thirty-five populated places in the world named Bristol, the vast majority of which are in the United States.
-There is four places named Bristol in Canada.
+There are four places named Bristol in Canada.
 One each in the United Kingdom, Peru, Costa Rica and Jamaica.
 Bristol is the fifth most commonly re-used British place name, behind Richmond which has 55 namesakes, London which has 46, Oxford with 41 and Manchester which shares its name with 36 other places.

 By far the largest Bristol is Bristol, England, with a population of 441,300 within the city boundaries in 2010, followed by Bristol, Connecticut, which had 60,477 people living there at the time of the 2010 census.
 Bristol Wells Town Site is a ghost town, and therefore has nobody living there.